khuckins/trebekbot/README.md

 * `trebekbot show the loserboard`: shows the current bottom scores.
 * `trebekbot help`: shows this help information.

+## Options

+Trebekbot contains several options so users can customize their Jeopardy experience.

+* `DD_CHANCE`: Chance of a Daily Double occurring when requesting a question.
+Daily doubles have twice the score that they normally would have.
+Default value: `0.2`
+* `ENABLE_FINAL_JEOPARDY`: Toggle Final Jeopardy! functionality, causing Final Jeopardy! to begin when the board is cleared of questions.
+Default value: `true`
+* `ENABLE_RANDOM_QUESTIONS`: Toggle the functionality of `trebekbot jeopardy me` between showing a list of the current categories(or generating new ones) or retrieving a random question.
+Default value: `true`
+* `QUESTION_SUBSTRING_BLACKLIST`: An array of strings that will be detected when retrieving a question.
+If detected, the question will be thrown out and replaced with a random question, instead.
+* `SECONDS_TO_ANSWER`: How many seconds you have to answer before Trebekbot gives the answer.
+Default value: `30`

 ## Credits & acknowledgements

 Big thanks to [Steve Ottenad](https://github.com/sottenad) for building [jService](http://jservice.io/), the service that powers this bot.